Gassandrid/ewan.my/content/Notes/Statistics/Class Notes/CH6 - Chi Squared Tests.md

 tags: []
 ---

-There are two kinds of Chi Squared Tests we should be familiar with
+There are two kinds of Chi Squared Tests we should be familiar with:

 ---